 That said, if you really have your heart set on more than one, stay tuned.
 I’ve got some suggestions shortly.

-It should be a bolder shade than your wall.
-If your base color is something other than white, try using white for your accent.
-This works especially nicely with powder blue walls.
+For base colors other than white, try using white for your accent.
+This works nicely with powder blue walls.

 Multiple colors usually just look lost and disjointed together.

-Your garage will already have a lot of other stuff to detract from the overall design already, so you really want to keep it simple here.
+Your garage already has a lot of other stuff to detract from the overall design already.

-Speaking of all that stuff, you want to make sure that everything in your garage works together as one cohesive design.
+Speaking of colors, you want to make sure that everything in your garage works together as one cohesive design.

 That means the colors you paint your garage walls should go with your garage cabinets, workbench, and flooring.
 The lighting in the room should be bright enough to make the whole garage seem more spacious.

 Don’t overdose on one color unless it’s white.